stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 Fusion with many different functions is hard.
 So instead we would like to do the following:

-1. Rewrite given function as combination of very few selected and general functions that form a **fusion system**.
+1. Rewrite the given function as a combination of very few selected and general functions that form a **fusion system**.

 2. Do transformations on these functions and simplify their combinations instead using (often) just one rewrite rule.

-In this section we will consider `build`/`foldr` fusion system that is used in the `base` package and powers all the functions on lists we take for granted.
+In this section we will consider the `build`/`foldr` fusion system that is used in the `base` package and powers all the functions on lists we take for granted.

 `foldr` is a familiar function, but what is `build`?
 It looks like this: